risawitama/verbose-potato/README.md

-## What do I look like?
-A JOKE MACHINE!?
+## I’ve got this disease where I can’t stop making airport puns.
+The doctor says it terminal.